Awesome! Let’s get started

 Another way to get in touch with your abs is by lying down on your back, knees bent, pointing towards the ceiling and the soles of your feet on the floor.
 As you exhale, roll your lower back down to the floor, so your entire spine has contact with the floor.
 Inhale while relaxing and letting your spine recover into a neutral position, where the lower back arches slightly.
 Try repeating a few more times.
 This exercise can be very helpful for getting in touch with your core muscles.

 I hope my explanations were helpful.
 If you can’t feel your abs as you do this, don’t worry, you are not alone!
-I’ve had many new beginners in my classes that have problems “finding” or getting in touch with their abs.
-But as you start doing abdominal exercises, like the ones I have included in the strength training program and try doing these contraction exercises, I just described, before exercising, gradually your abs ought to get stronger and more noticeable.
+I’ve had many beginners in my classes that have problems “finding” or getting in touch with their abs.
+If this is you, try doing the contraction exercises, I just described above, before your workout as part of a warm-up routine.
+And as you start doing abdominal exercises, like the ones I have included in the strength training program, gradually your abs will become stronger and more noticeable.

 Once you get the hang of it, you can start contracting your abs whenever you remember to do it, like when you’re on the bus, standing in line, walking, biking etc.